Malltraeth

-Malltraeth (origin: Mall (corrupt, blasted, desolate, + Traeth (beach))) is a small village in the southwest of Anglesey, in the community of Bodorgan.
+Malltraeth (origin: Mall (corrupt, blasted, desolate, + Traeth (beach))) is a small village in the southwest of Anglesey, Wales, in the community of Bodorgan.
 It is now at the end of a large bay, which used to extend much further inland, almost creating a second sea strait in the area (the Menai Strait broke through following the end of the ice age).
 The population as of the 2011 census was only 255.

+History

-After several abortive attempts, a 1 km long 'cob' or dyke was completed across it during the 19th century, allowing land reclamation behind it.
-Despite this, the land remains very wet and prone to flooding, much of it of great natural and scientific importance as a result.
-The former salt marsh creeks are still visible on aerial photography and evident as shallow depressions in the fields.
-Coal mining occurred for a time in the underlying Carboniferous rock strata and the subsidence of these workings resulted in the lakes "Llynnau Gwaith-glo".
+After several abortive attempts, a 'cob' or dyke was built across Malltraeth Marsh during the 19th century, allowing land reclamation behind it.
+A road to Newborough was also built alongside the cob, allowing easier access to ferries across the Menai Strait.
+As a result the town grew significantly; however by the start of the 20th century the population began to decrease as people migrated to larger cities.

 The village takes its name from the expanse of sand which used to exist there, some of which survives downstream of the Cob.
 Malltraeth means "unwholesome strand" and is recorded from at least 1304.
 The extent of the previous strand or beach is reflected in the names Trefdraeth ("strand farm") and Glantraeth ("strand edge"), north of Malltraeth and now far from the shore.

+Geography

+The land remains very wet and prone to flooding, much of it of great natural and scientific importance as a result.
+The former salt marsh creeks are still visible on aerial photography and evident as shallow depressions in the fields.
+Coal mining occurred for a time in the underlying Carboniferous rock strata and the subsidence of these workings resulted in the lakes "Llynnau Gwaith-glo".